aliyun/terraform-provider-alicloud/website/docs/r/adb_account.html.markdown

 * `kms_encrypted_password` - (Optional) An KMS encrypts password used to a db account.
 If the `account_password` is filled in, this field will be ignored.
 * `kms_encryption_context` - (Optional) An KMS encryption context used to decrypt `kms_encrypted_password` before creating or updating a db account with `kms_encrypted_password`.
 See [Encryption Context](https://www.alibabacloud.com/help/doc-detail/42975.htm).
 It is valid when `kms_encrypted_password` is set.
 * `account_description` - (Optional) Account description.
 It cannot begin with https://.
 It must start with a Chinese character or English letter.
 It can include Chinese and English characters, underlines (_), hyphens (-), and numbers.
 The length may be 2-256 characters.
+* `account_type` - (Optional, ForceNew) The type of the database account.
+Default Value: `Super`.
+Valid values:
+  - `Normal`: standard account.
+Up to 256 standard accounts can be created for a cluster.
+  - `Super`: privileged account.
+Only a single privileged account can be created for a cluster.

 ## Attributes Reference